jacobhood/Challonge-DotNet/CONTRIBUTING.md

 ### Testing

 In a perfect world, any change in functionality would be accompanied by at least one test in the ChallongeTests project.
-In this world, exceptions may be made for minor changes, though in these cases the issues will be labeled "untested" for tracking since the goal is complete test coverage.
-Some guidelines:

-- Ensure any test `Tournament`s you create contain the string "test" (not capitalization-sensitive) and end with the suffix provided in the source code.
-This allows for easier cleanup in case tests fail.
+In this world, exceptions may be made for minor changes, but the associated issues will be labeled "untested" for tracking since the goal is complete test coverage.
+Ensure any test `Tournament`s you create end with the suffix provided in the source code (`_testTournamentSuffix`).
+The cleanup process uses it to identify `Tournament`s created during test execution.
-- Don't reuse any test tournament names so as to prevent any name clashes with tournaments that haven't been deleted due to test failure.

 ## Style